-- 1. AMSA shall send a sufficient number of delegates to IFMSA's General Assemblies such that AMSA is represented by one or more delegates in all IFMSA standing, presidential and other necessary committees.
-(2009) - 1.
-AMSA shall make a good faith effort to pay the registration fees and travel expenses of its delegates to the GAs. - 2.
-AMSA shall adhere to all of IFMSA's policies as required to maintain our role as NMO to the IFMSA.
-(2009) - 4.
-In times of budget restrictions that might otherwise threaten AMSA's ability to finance our costs as an NMO within IFMSA, exchange fees and other revenue generated by IFMSA-specific AMSA programs shall be firstly applied to paying IFMSA dues, then secondly to paying the cost of sending delegates to the IFMSA GAs, before being applied to other areas of the AMSA budget.
-(2009)
+- 1. AMSA shall send a sufficient number of delegates to IFMSA's General Assemblies such that AMSA is represented by one or more delegates in all IFMSA standing, presidential and other necessary committees. - 2.
+AMSA shall make a good faith effort to pay the registration fees and travel expenses of its delegates to the GAs. - 3.
+AMSA shall make a good faith effort to adhere to all of IFMSA's policies as required to maintain our role as NMO to the IFMSA.

-Section 2-AMSA and IFMSA-USA Merger (2008)
+B. AMSA and IFMSA-USA Merger

 In situations where conflicts between the leadership of AMSA and IFMSA-USA local chapters make a merger of those local chapters difficult or impractical, the AMSA national leadership shall refrain from attempting to impose integration.
-(2008)

 Where AMSA and IFMSA-USA local chapters cannot reach a consensus for a unified leadership structure, it shall be permissible to allow the two groups to operate independently with the understanding that all their members enjoy the same benefits as AMSA members, and that the national AMSA leadership encourages unification at the earliest possible point.
-(2008)